Skip to content

 Controlling Inline Suggestions in VS Code

-VS Code provides inline suggestions ("ghost text" "code completions") by default.
+VS Code provides inline suggestion ("ghost text" "code completions") by default.
 You can control this feature globally or for specific languages such as RPGLE and SQLRPGLE.

-If you are primarily coding in fixed format RPG IV, I recommend you tune off this feature for RPGLE and possibly SQLRPGLE also.
+If you are primarily coding in fixed format RPG IV, I recommend you tune off this feature for Source Types: "RPGLE" and "SQLRPGLE".
+To disable it, follow these steps:

 Globally Enable/Disable Inline Suggestions